Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 Expanding opportunities in the female-dominated caregiving workforce would play a dual role in both helping families, and helping improve women's employment outlook, explains Sherry Glied, who is dean of New York University's Robert F. Wagner Graduate School of Public Service, noting that this pandemic-fueled economic crisis has hit women harder.

 "This really gives us an opportunity to sort of address two policy objectives with one policy step," Glied says.
-She is not an advisor to Biden, but has written a perspective in the New England Journal of Medicine on how policies to address the impact of COVID-19 could shift under a new U.S. president.
+She is not an adviser to Biden, but has written a perspective in the New England Journal of Medicine on how policies to address the impact of COVID-19 could shift under a new president.

 6. Bolster resources for vaccine distribution and PPE production

 States will need a lot of money to distribute a vaccine and make sure it gets to everyone who wants it.
 There are complex logistics that will require planning and resources.
-For instance, states may need freezers to store their vaccines,and given how many people are hesitant to be vaccinated, they will need public education materials and guidance.
+For instance, states may need freezers to store their vaccines, and given how many people are hesitant to be vaccinated, they will need public education materials and guidance.
 Currently state governors are asking for more guidance and financial assistance.

 The Biden campaign proposes investing $25 billion in a vaccine manufacturing and distribution plan "that will guarantee it gets to every American, cost-free."